taolas/HiCi/README.md

   * The country of origin for the most rejected food products.
   * The most common action taken against food exported to the EU.
   * The most reported origin (Country) of food exports.
+Additionally, risks associated with different food products were evaluated.
+Recommendation for HiCi African foods management were provided based on the identified risks, emphasizing the need to focus on specific food products to mitigate potential regulatory hurdles.

+# Getting Started

+To reproduce the analysis and view the Excel dashboard:

+  1. Obtain the raw data from the EU Food safety Standard Agency Portal.
+  2. Perform data cleaning using the appropriate software or tools (e.g, Excel, Python, R, etc)
+  3. Create the Excel dashboard by importing the cleaned data and setting up interactive visualizations and pivot tables.
+  4. Adjust the dashboard as needed to reflect the latest data or update the data source accordingly.
+  5. Explore the dashboard to gain insights into the determinants and risks associated with food exports to the EU market.

+# Dependencies

+The project requires the following dependences:

+  * Software or tools for data cleaning (e.g Excel, Python, R, etc)
+  * Microsoft Excel for creating the dashboard and pivot tables.

+# Contributing

+Contributions to this project are currently not accepted as it is for demonstration purposes only.

+# License

+this project is licensed under the MIT.